Top 10 Types of Milkweed to Support Monarch Butterflies

 Asclepias syriaca, Zones 3 to 9

-With a range covering 39 states, common milkweed is a taller summer bloomer for open spaces that requires full sun.
-Make sure to give it room to roam, however—because it will.
+With a range covering 39 states, common milkweed is a tall summer bloomer for open spaces that requires full sun.
+Make sure to give it room to roam.
 Gardeners with small spaces should consider other less aggressive types of milkweed.

 Swamp Milkweed